-Since my dear husband had passed away 5 years ago at the age of 47, we have been struggling in every aspect of our lives.
+Since my dear husband had passed away 5 years ago was a finance, we have been struggling in every aspect of our lives.
 One of the major obstacle was a finance.

 My late husband did not have a will and we needed to take time to sort out our property in England, where he was from, and to be transferred to here.
 Also, both of my children were facing difficult medical situations.